msloth/lgsb.js/README.md

 # lgsb.js

 This is a library for interfacing LG Soundbars.

-I've only tested on my own soundbar, the LG SP8YA, but it seems SN9YG and others may work too.
+## Hardware

+This library only works with LG Soundsystems.
+Unclear exactly which ones, but feel free to drop a comment or PR if you've tested this on other hardware.

+Known working with LG SP8YA, seems SN9YG works too from reading comments on others using the other library (temescal).

-## Quick-start
+## Usage

+### Basic example

 ```
 const lg_soundbar = require('lgsb.js');